vampirot800/Automaton-Regular-Expression/README.md

 # Automaton-Regular-Expression

 ## Description
-The language I chose was elven
+The language I chose to model is Elven.

-The words inlcuded in my lexical analysis are the following:
+The words included in my lexical analysis are as follows:

-Calen - Sindarin word for 'green', Calma - Quenya word for 'Lamp', Carca - Quenya word for 'fang' , Celeb- Quenya word for 'silver', Certar - Quenya word for 'Runes', referring in particular to the "Alphabet of Daeron".
+Calen: Sindarin word for 'green'
+Calma: Quenya word for 'Lamp'
+Carca: Quenya word for 'fang'
+Celeb: Quenya word for 'silver'
+Certar: Quenya word for 'Runes', referring in particular to the "Alphabet of Daeron".

-The **modeling technique** I decided to use was a Non-deterministic Finite Automata  (NFA) to represent my solutions since they are easier to model and are often used in the literature to model lexeme parsers as mentioned in (Dom et al 2033).
+The modeling technique I decided to use was a Deterministic Finite Automaton (DFA) to represent my solutions since they provide a precise and deterministic approach to lexeme parsing, which is suitable for the context of lexical analysis.

 ## Model of the Solution